SUNY Oneonta

 STUDY ABROAD, INTERNSHIPS AND FACULTY-LED TRIPS

 The Office of Global Education connects students with a wide range of summer, semester-long or full-year study abroad programs.
-The college also offers short, faculty-led field trips including a geology field course in Southern California every January, a music industry trip to the National Association of Music Merchants trade show in Los Angeles, and many more.
+The university also offers short, faculty-led field trips including a geology field course in Southern California every January, a music industry trip to the National Association of Music Merchants trade show in Los Angeles, and many more.

 CIVIC-MINDED COMMUNITY

 Community service is a big part of the Oneonta experience.
 Many courses incorporate service-learning activities, and more than 20 percent of students volunteer through the Center for Social Responsibility and Community (CSRC).
-In the spring, the CSRC hosts its signature event, “Into the Streets,” a day of service that brings more than 600 students together with community volunteers to collaborate on projects at local schools, parks, and nonprofit organizations.
+In the spring, the CSRC hosts its signature event, “Into the Streets,” a day of service that brings students together with community volunteers to collaborate on projects at local schools, parks and nonprofit organizations.
 In addition to volunteering, Oneonta students support a variety of causes through club activities.
 Even the Harry Potter Club is civic-minded, holding an annual Yule Ball to benefit “Oneonta Reading Is Fundamental,” a non-profit organization that distributes free books to elementary school children.

 ENROLLMENT BY ETHNICITY

-Nonresident aliens: 14
+Nonresident aliens: 10

-Hispanic/Latino: 860
+Hispanic/Latino: 833

-Black or African American, non-Hispanic: 284
+Black or African American, non-Hispanic: 244

-White, non-Hispanic: 3,727
+White, non-Hispanic: 3,379

-American Indian or Alaska Native, non-Hispanic: 33
+American Indian or Alaska Native, non-Hispanic: 23

-Asian, non-Hispanic: 118
+Asian, non-Hispanic: 95

-Native Hawaiian or other Pacific Islander, non-Hispanic: 4
+Native Hawaiian or other Pacific Islander, non-Hispanic: 2

-Two or more races, non-Hispanic: 125
+Two or more races, non-Hispanic: 98

-Race and/or ethnicity unknown: 209
+Race and/or ethnicity unknown: 165

-TOTAL: 5,374
+TOTAL: 4,849

 “At Oneonta, I learned how to collaborate and work as a team to reach a common goal.
 Both in theatre and at WIRE-TV, nothing is a one-person show; everyone has a part to play.
 The biggest thing Oneonta gave me was experience.
 If I wanted to learn how to be a director, they would make me a director.
 If I wanted to be an editor, they would have me be an editor.
 Because of that, I learned the skills not only to get a job, but to do the job well.” – Austin Teitelbaum ‘19, Media Studies and Theatre, working as a production assistant at the Food Network

-With small class sizes, accessible faculty, and an emphasis on learning by doing, SUNY Oneonta offers many opportunities for personalized learning.
-Students get plenty of interaction with faculty members who are not just scholars and teachers, but also club advisers, research partners, and mentors.
+With small class sizes, accessible faculty and an emphasis on learning by doing, SUNY Oneonta offers many opportunities for personalized learning.
+Students get plenty of interaction with faculty members who are not just scholars and teachers, but also club advisers, research partners and mentors.

 FIRST-YEAR FOCUS

-First-year students are engaged in their learning before classes even begin.
+First-year students can get engaged in their learning before classes even begin.
 Faculty and peer mentors from the Earth and Atmospheric Sciences Department lead GEOFYRST, a six-day, pre-semester field trip exploring the geology of New York and the Northeast.
 Through the annual Common Read, incoming students read the same diversity-related book, which is then discussed in fall courses across several disciplines.
 As part of the program, the author of this book visits the campus to present the Mills Distinguished Lecture and interact with students.

 FIELD WORK